JeroenBeurskens/blog/_posts/2023-09-11-SharePoint recycle bin paging.md

               // Found a full page.
 Prepare paginginfo for the next page if (deletedItems.Count >= recycleBinQueryPageSize)
               {
-                  nextPageInfo = $"id={deletedItems.Last().Id}&title={deletedItems.Last().Title}&searchValue={deletedItems.Last().DeletedDate.ToString("s")}";
+              // pageinfo format.
+Contains data from the last item on the page that is currently loaded.
+              // This will be used as a starting point for the next page.
+              // A similar url can be seen in the browser (F12) network traffic when browsing a large recyclebin using the SharePoint UI. nextPageInfo = $"id={deletedItems.Last().Id}&title={deletedItems.Last().Title}&searchValue={deletedItems.Last().DeletedDate.ToString("s")}";
                   lastId = deletedItems.Last().Id;
               }